Reason 5 to leave Santo Domingo: Entertainment problems

 Nocturnal entertainment in Santo Domingo is quite limited

 Grupo Bonyé plays every Sunday traditional Dominican Merengue music.
-And the entrance is free to that open air concert!
+And the entrance is free for that open-air concert!

 The great thing about Colmados are that they also offered the before described delivery services.
 Whether you need a drinks, food, over-the-counter drugs or other consumables – They deliver it to your house for a reasonable price.